“We have to let go of this notion that for Apple to win, Microsoft has to lose” – said famously by a guy called Steve.

 The larger rival is not other electric carmakers, you see – but the status quo.
 Tesla needs to combat the mindset of customers still stuck on gasoline.
 By opening up patents and encouraging other carmakers to advance along with them, they ALL WIN.

-This may sound counter intuitive, but much like Tesla, we genuinely believe that there is no such thing as winning alone.
-And we know that if only one competitor survives, that competitor will eventually lose, since the market will not grow with limited evangelism.
+This may sound counter intuitive, but much like Musk, we believe that there is no such thing as winning alone.
+We realize that if only one player survives – that player eventually loses – since limited evangelism leads to limited market growth.